MRtrix3/mrtrix3/docs/fixel_based_analysis/st_fibre_density_cross-section.rst

     cd ../template
     tckgen -angle 22.5 -maxlen 250 -minlen 10 -power 1.0 wmfod_template.mif -seed_image template_mask.mif -mask template_mask.mif -select 20000000 -cutoff 0.10 tracks_20_million.tck

+..
+WARNING:: *The command line above assumes you're working with MRtrix3 RC3 or above*.
+An important bug in the tractography code was fixed in that version of the software.
+If you are not able to update your installation, and are still working with an older version of MRtrix3, you should remove the `-cutoff 0.10` option in the command line above, in line with the instructions for older versions of MRtrix3.

 21. Reduce biases in tractogram densities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^